EdwinAriasRosero/controls/libs/layout/README.md

 # Use

-Try to apply classes to parent tags (Usually html, body and app-root)
+Try to apply classes to parent tags (Usually html, body and app-root), this should be in styles.scss

 ```css
 html,